JacobAFW/NICU_Microbiome_Study/README.md

 # NICU_Microbiome_Study
 Microbiome analysis and associated data.

-This repo contains supplementary data for the manuscript "Characterising the bacterial gut microbiome of very preterm infants".
+This repo contains supplementary data for the manuscript "The bacterial gut microbiome of probiotic-treated very-preterm infants: changes from admission to discharge" (https://www.nature.com/articles/s41390-021-01888-7).
 This includes:

  - The full workflow, from raw reads to analysis.